 Triple Point VCT 2011

 Triple Point 2011 VCT has launched a Venture Share class, known as the Triple Point Venture Fund.
 The first share offer raised around £7 million.
-The 2019/20 share offer aims to raise up to £10 million with a £10 million overallotment facility.
+The current share offer aims to raise up to £10 million, with a £10 million overallotment facility.

 - New “Venture” Share Class will invest in growth capital opportunities in a range of sectors

-- Initial target dividend of 3p per share from 2020 (not guaranteed)
+- Initial target dividend of 3p per share (not guaranteed)

 - Annual rebate of 0.15% for three years

 - Minimum investment £3,000

 Triple Point Investment Management LLP (“Triple Point”) was founded in 2004 and its team of 80 today manages £1.45 billion of private, institutional and public capital.
 To date it has provided over £400 million of funding to 130 VCT/EIS companies.